hank-ai/darknet/README.md

 	* Added support for AMD GPUs using ROCm.
 		* Still need to add support for MIOpen.
 	* All `printf()` and `std::cout` calls have all been replaced so Darknet/YOLO logging messages can easily be redirected.
-* Currently in development for Q3 2025 is 5.x "Moonlit".
+* The latest release was in August 2025.
+The `version` command now returns 5.x "Moonlit".
-	* Move source code repo from github to codeberg.
+	* Move source code repo from github to [codeberg](https://codeberg.org/CCodeRun/darknet#table-of-contents).
 	* More performance optimizations.
 	* Use of OpenBLAS when building CPU-only versions of Darknet.
 	* Support for Profile-Guided Optimization.
-	* ONNX export functionality.
+	* ONNX export functionality.  [experimental]
-	* JAVA language bindings.
+	* JAVA language bindings.  [incomplete, in-progress]

 # Pre-trained Weights